hello-robot/stretch_ai/README.md

 ./scripts/run_stretch_ai_gpu_client.sh
 ```

-**Experimental support for RE2:** on your robot, you can run a version of the server with no d405 camera support.
+**Experimental support for RE2:** The older model, Stretch 2, did not have an camera on the gripper.
+You can purchase an [Stretch 2 Upgrade Kit]([url](https://hello-robot.com/stretch-2-upgrade)) to give your Stretch 2 the capabilities of a Stretch 3.
+Alternatively, you can run a version of the server with no d405 camera support on your robot.
 Note that many demos will not work with this script (including the [Language-Directed Pick and Place](#language-directed-pick-and-place) demo) and [learning from demonstration](docs/learning_from_demonstration.md).
 However, you can still run the [simple motions demo](examples/simple_motions.py) and [view images](#visualization-and-streaming-video) with this script.

 ```bash
 ./scripts/run_stretch_ai_ros2_bridge_server.sh --no-d405